asselina94/Data-Analysis-of-most-watched-contents/README.md

 # Data-Analysis-of-most-watched-contents
-% of titles provide the vast majority of the time viewed.
+# % of titles provide the vast majority of the time viewed.

+1) I grouped (jooned) two tables (Table1 and Table2) by the content_id property.
+2) Then group by title and wrote a small code, procedure to see how many % of views were generate by each title.
+For example:
+Title 1: 70% of views
+Title 2: 15% of views
+etc...
+The Pareto principle states that for many outcomes, roughly 80% of consequences come from 20% of causes.
+In other words, a small percentage of causes have an outsized effect.
+This concept is important to understand because it can help you identify which initiatives to prioritize so you can make the most impact.
+3) I have created my task.py file where I run my code and results were written in CSV files: title_per, genres.